MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 If you use the "MaxClicks" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

-If you use the "MaxConversions" bid strategy type, then you can optionally include the [Bid Strategy MaxConversions](#bidstrategymaxcpc) field.
+If you use the "MaxConversions" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

 If you use the "TargetCpa" bid strategy type, then you must include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.